Radial Gradients in Dust-to-Gas Ratio Lead to Preferred Region for Giant Planet Formation: Models

 \subsection{Protoplanetary disk model}

 We use the publicly available code \tpop to model the structure of a protoplanetary disk and the dynamics of dust and gas\footnote{The original public repository is available at \url{https://github.com/birnstiel/two-pop-py}.
-A fork of this repository with the changes implemented in our work is available at \url{https://github.com/y-chachan/two-pop-py}.}.
+A fork of this repository with the changes implemented in our work is available at \url{https://github.com/y-chachan/two-pop-py/tree/rad_grad_d2g}.}.
 The methods and algorithms used in \tpop are described in \cite{Birnstiel2012} and we will present a brief overview here for completeness.
 We consider a protoplanetary disk of mass 0.1 M$_*$ around a protostar of mass $M_* = 0.7 \;$M$_{\odot}$.
 The stellar effective temperature ($T_*$) and radius ($R_*$) are set to $4010$ K and $1.806 \; R_{\odot}$ respectively.
 We assume that the disk is passively heated, and its temperature structure therefore takes the following form \citep[e.g.][]{Chiang1997, DAlessio1998}:

 where $r$ is the cylindrical distance from the star, $T_0 = 7$ K is a constant, and $\phi = 0.05$ is the angle between the incident radiation and disk surface (`flaring' angle).
 The sound speed $c_s$ is defined as $\sqrt{k_\mathrm{B} T / \mu m_H}$, where $k_\mathrm{B}$ is the Boltzmann constant, $\mu = 2.3$ is the mean molecular weight of the gas, and $m_H$ is the mass of hydrogen atom.
-Our neglect of heating due to viscous dissipation leads to a modest underestimation of the temperature in the inner regions of the disk but greatly simplifies the determination of the temperature structure.
+Our neglect of heating due to viscous dissipation leads to an underestimation of the temperature in the inner regions of the disk but greatly simplifies the determination of the temperature structure.
+This choice does not have a significant effect on the position of the water ice line (see \S~\ref{sec:temp_struct} for a brief discussion).
 We note that accounting for the varying opacities that arise from the growth and transport of grains into the temperature profile is outside the scope of this paper \citep[see, e.g.][for recent attempts in this direction]{Savvidou2020}.

 The gas surface density ($\Sigma_{\mathrm{g}}$) is evolved following the fluid equations of viscously spreading accretion disk \citep{Lynden-Bell1974}

 whose self-similar solution (at time zero) is used to set the initial surface density profile for our calculation: